- Computers & Software

 The troubleshooting dialog screens may vary a little in different versions of Windows but the procedures are basically the same.

-This simple procedure will help you change forgotten login password and you don’t necessarily need to be a geek to use the command line interface.
-You only have to type in a couple of characters on the command prompt.
+This simple procedure will help you change forgotten login password by typing in a couple of strings on the command prompt.

-For these commands to work though, you will need to have a copy of Windows installation on CD, DVD or flash drive.
-Make sure to get installation software that matches the one running in your computer.
+For these commands to work though, you will need to have a copy of Windows CD, DVD or flash drive.
+Make sure to get the Windows DVD that matches what is running on the computer.

 Note: In case your computer does not have an optical drive installed, create a Windows 7 bootable USB drive using a tool like Rufus.